 I flew from London Stansted to Kayseri Airport in one day with Pegasus Airlines.
 I had a stopover in Istanbul Sabiha Gokcen Airport for 2 hours and both flights went really smoothly and therefore if you are flying from London or the UK I would recommend this route to you.

 If you are flying from elsewhere in Europe or in the world, you will more than likely need to swap planes in Istanbul.
 Note that Istanbul has 2 airports and they aren’t that close together (so I wouldn’t recommend flying into one and out of the other).
 Pegasus Airlines to fly to and from a lot of locations so it’s worth seeing if they fly from your nearest airport to Istanbul!

-If you have a long layover or even just a 2 hour wait in the airport at Istanbul Sabiha Gokcen I would recommend paying to use the ISG Lounge.
+If you have a long layover or even just a 2-hour wait in the airport at Istanbul Sabiha Gokcen I would recommend paying to use the ISG Lounge.
 There is one in the Domestic Terminal and the International Terminal.
 They are exactly the same except the Domestic Lounge is a bit smaller.
 There is no free WiFi in Sabiha Gokcen Airport so if you want WiFi you have to purchase some food and in most cases to the value of 30-35TL or more to get a pin code.
-Whereas you can go in the Lounge which has a really relaxed atmosphere, offers unlimited WiFi codes, unlimited drinks and food for just 60TL.
+Whereas you can go to the Lounge which has a really relaxed atmosphere, offers unlimited WiFi codes, unlimited drinks and food for just 60TL.
 Bargain!

 To SEE my day flying from London to Cappadocia, have a look at my YouTube video:

-The drive from Kayseri Airport to Goreme in a mini bus is about 1 hour.
+The drive from Kayseri Airport to Goreme in a minibus is about 1 hour.